cromatikap/zero-waste-apartment/readme.md

 ```
 BAM you're in :)

-welcome to Newark, New Jersey, the server is overseas, from now on, please be patient when you type a command, you can feel some latencies due to the long physical distance.
+welcome to Newark, New Jersey, the server is overseas.
+Therefore, please be patient when you type a command, you can feel some latencies due to the long physical distance.

 Now, you're located in your home root directory that I setup for you.
 The wave symbole ` ~ ` indicate the root directory.
 Let's list what's around us with `ls`: